VTDigger.org, October 24, 2016

 By Bernard Lown, MD

 Reflecting back on early days, the first overtreatment I encountered was not related to technology.
 It involved keeping patients with acute MI’s at strict bed rest for 4 to 6 weeks.
 This was a form of medieval torture.
 It promoted depression, bed sores, intractable constipation, phlebitis, lethal pulmonary embolism and much else.
 Worse it augmented cardiac ischemia and predisposed to malignant arrhythmias.
-Physicians were aware of what was transpiring but felt it was necessary to protect patients against cardiac rupture which activity may provoke.

 By Donald W. Light